orizens/orizens.com/src/pages/blog/2016-02-19-angular-2-ngrxstore-the-ngmodel-in-between-use-case-from-angular-1.md

   - ngrx
   - typescript
 ---
 In the <a href="http://orizens.com/wp/topics/adding-redux-with-ngrxstore-to-angular-2-part-1/" target="_blank">recent article</a>, I integrated ngrx/store as a redux implementation to <a href="http://github.com/orizens/echoes-ng2" target="_blank">Echoes Player</a>.
 Until this article, the search was static with one hard coded search query.
-In this article, I&#8217;m sharing my insights on migrating more features from AngularJS and implementing ng-model with ngrx.<!--more-->
+In this article, I'm sharing my insights on migrating more features from AngularJS and implementing ng-model with ngrx.<!--more-->

 ## From Angular 1 To Angular (+2): NgModel Template Syntax

-In <a href="http://echotu.be" target="_blank">Echoes Player</a> with <a href="http://github.com/orizens/echoes" target="_blank">AngularJS</a>, this template is part of the &#8220;search-panel&#8221; component.
+In <a href="http://echotu.be" target="_blank">Echoes Player</a> with <a href="http://github.com/orizens/echoes" target="_blank">AngularJS</a>, this template is part of the "search-panel" component.
 It renders the search box to the top of the player:

 <pre class="lang:default decode:true">&lt;div class="search-panel"&gt;
 	&lt;form class="navbar-form form-search navbar-left" ng-submit="vm.search()"&gt;